 More importantly, the Indonesian Government scholarship covers all study levels (a total of 1,206 undergraduate & graduate programs) – with full tuition included.
 The eligibility or application requirements are not as stringent as other national scholarship programs as well.
 And even with the low allowance fees, Indonesian Government scholarship recipients can live comfortably in the country given Indonesia’s low cost of living.

-I hope that this article on Indonesian Government scholarships for international students was helpful.
+We hope that this article on Indonesian Government scholarships for international students was helpful.
 To know more information on studying abroad, check out the Available Courses for International Students